Discover Freestone & Occidental: Sonoma County’s Hidden Gems

 Photo courtesy of Furthermore Wines

 No trip to Sonoma County would be complete without a little wine tasting, so make sure to leave some time for sipping.
 While the region is home to some of Northern California’s most celebrated vineyards, many of these are not open for tours and tastings.
-There is nevertheless a small handful of wineries open to the public.
+There is, nevertheless, a small handful of wineries open to the public.

-Furthermore Wines, just north of Sebastopol, offers a selection of limited-release wines made primarily from pinot noir.
-Owners Bob Zeches and Chad Richard are deeply passionate about the exploration of how pinot noir expresses itself throughout the different macro- and microclimates of California, a love that shows in their lineup of wines — available for tasting daily.
+Furthermore Wines, just north of Sebastopol, offers a selection of limited-release wines made primarily from Pinot Noir.
+Owners Bob Zeches and Chad Richard are deeply passionate about the exploration of how Pinot Noir expresses itself throughout the different macro and microclimates of California, a love that shows in their lineup of wines — available for tasting daily.

-Stop in to the tasting room at Bohème Wines in Occidental, named after the Bohemian Highway that winds through the Redwoods, vineyards, and farms of the Sonoma Coast.
-Here, you will sip estate-grown, small production wines made primarily from pinot noir, chardonnay, and zinfandel, crafted at the hands of owner/winemaker Kurt Beitler.
+Stop into the tasting room at Bohème Wines in Occidental, named after the Bohemian Highway that winds through the Redwoods, vineyards, and farms of the Sonoma Coast.
+Here, you will sip estate-grown, small production wines made primarily from Pinot Noir, Chardonnay, and Zinfandel, crafted at the hands of owner/winemaker Kurt Beitler.